How to reduce your Capital Gains Tax liability

 Entrepreneurs’ relief applies to individuals

-Capital Gains Tax rules on qualifying business sales apply to an individual taxpayer rather than for each business sold.
-So £1 million is the most a single person can claim for at the 10% rate, no matter how many business assets were sold.
-You need to own at least 5% of the company’s shares and voting rights to be eligible for this relief.
+Capital gains tax rules on qualifying business sales apply to an individual taxpayer rather than for each business sold.
+So £1 million is the most a single person can claim for at the 10 per cent rate, no matter how many business assets were sold.
+You need to own at least 5 per cent of the company’s shares and voting rights to be eligible for this relief.

 How to make CGT rules work for you

-There are ways to reduce your Capital Gains Tax liability.
-Here we give you some tips on how to achieve this.
+There are legitimate ways that aim to reduce your capital gains tax liability.
+Here we give you some tips on how to potentially achieve this.